sameday-courier/woocommerce-plugin/readme.txt

 == Installation ==

-In order to be able to use this plug-in, be sure you have at least 3.6.4 Wordpress Version and the latest WooCommerce version installed.
-Open your Wordpress admin dashboard and go to
+In order to be able to use this plug-in, be sure you have at least 4.7 Wordpress Version and the latest WooCommerce version installed.
-Plugins/Installed Plugins menu.
+Open your Wordpress admin dashboard and go to Plugins/Installed Plugins menu.
 Press Add new button and then press Upload Plugin.
 Drag&drop the .zip folder you download for and install plugin.
 If every things works, activate plugin and now the new feature are ready to use.

 Settup your Plugin

 Go to WooCommerce/Settings and choose SamedayCourier tab.
 Complete the form and press Save changes.
 If everythings works well you recive a success message.
-After that, you are able to import the services and pick-up point assinged by Sameday to your account.
+After that, you are able to import the Services and Pick-up point assinged by Sameday to your account.
 Go to Service and press "Refresh Service".
 The same for pick-up points importing.
 In the checkout page of your store, your clients are able to see and choose one of the Sameday service.
-If a customer chooses the order to be shipped with Sameday, you will be able to see this in the order list and will be displayed a button "Generate awb".
+In the order list will be displayed a button "Generate awb".
 After awb is generated you can show it as pdf format.
 You can show the history of the awb, add a new parcel or simply remove the awb.

 == Frequently Asked Questions ==